henry-mendez/henry-mendez.github.io/_posts/2022-01-04-homelab-beginnings.md

 ## Hypervisor

 I decided to go the VMWare route as it is widely used in enterprise environments.
 ESXi 7.0 Update 3 was installed onto the NUC however, I had to use the [Community Networking Driver for ESXi](https://flings.vmware.com/community-networking-driver-for-esxi).
 This is because the network interface card (Intel i225) is not supported with ESXi version.
-I follow this write up by [Andrew Roderos](https://andrewroderos.com/vmware-esxi-intel-nuc-12/) to create the customized ISO image needed to deploy ESXi on the NUC.
+I followed this write up by [Andrew Roderos](https://andrewroderos.com/vmware-esxi-intel-nuc-12/) to create the customized ISO image needed to deploy ESXi on the NUC.